-Jade Grobler Flashes Pert Booty In Scanty Double Strap Thong On ‘Wandering’ Adventure
+Jade Grobler Flashes Pert Booty In Scanty Double-Strap Thong On 'Wandering' Adventure

 "Oh, baby.
 Let me count the ways I'd love to kiss your lips, tummy, and that backside.
 Gosh, I love you so much," they gushed.

-An admirer thought that she was looking good.
+One admirer thought that she was looking good.

 "Smile, beautiful!
 Looking great and be well and safe!" they wrote.